adwaitha03/first.demo/README.md

 # first.demo
-This is the first project on Git.
+This is the first project on GitHub.
 <br/>
 I am Adwaitha